How to Enjoy a Winter with No Snow

 Going on a picture scavenger hunt to see who can take the coolest picture of winter beauty is a fun activity to intentionally observe the beauty that is present.

-Tip #7: Venture somewhere new
+Tip #7: Venture Somewhere New

 You may be thinking these tips all sound great but won’t necessarily work in your area.
 Some trails are too muddy to go on during the winter season or are closed during wet conditions.